JimMcL/measuring-mimicry/HumanPredators/README.md

----
-title: "Human predators to assess mimetic accuracy"
+# Human predators to assess mimetic accuracy
-output: html_document
----

 This folder contains an implementation of an online game using humans